 The Nuclear Regulatory Commission (NRC) has established investigational levels for occupational external radiation doses which, when exceeded, will initiate a review or investigation by the RSC and/or RSO.
-The following levels apply to exposures of individual workers.
+The following levels apply to exposures of individual students.
+The Sinai-Grace Radiologic Technology has established the exposure for students to be investigated as the following: